Shrikanth70/StudyBuddy/README.md

-# 🎓 StudySphere - AI-Powered Student Companion
+# 🎓 StudyBuddy - AI-Powered Student Companion

 A comprehensive, professional-grade web application designed to revolutionize the way students learn, study, and manage their academic journey.
 Built with modern technologies and AI-powered features.